DheerajRamKalava/ai-agent-paper-summarizer/README.md

     ```

 7.  **View the App:**
     * Click the generated `ngrok` link and select "Visit Site."
-The app may take a minute to load the AI model. **If it continues to load for a long time, please refresh the page.** Once loaded, you can upload a PDF to see the summarization, just like in the demo screenshots.
+The app may take a minute to load the AI model. **If it continues to load for a long time, please refresh the page.** Once loaded, you can upload a PDF to see the summarization, just like in the demo.

-Given this complex setup, **viewing the demo screenshots in the `/demo/` folder is the recommended way to verify the working UI.**
+Given this complex setup, **viewing the demo video or screenshots in the `/demo/` folder is the recommended way to verify the working UI.**

 ---